North Korea media silent on Kim's whereabouts as speculation on health rages

-'EXTENDED SILENCE IS UNUSUAL' Daily NK, a Seoul-based website, reported late on Monday that Kim, who is believed to be about 36, was hospitalized on April 12, hours before the cardiovascular procedure.
+'EXTENDED SILENCE IS UNUSUAL' Daily NK, a Seoul-based website, reported late on Monday that Kim, who is believed to be about 36, was hospitalised on April 12, hours before the cardiovascular procedure.

 "It does look like something is going on, based on the repeated absences of last week," said Chad O'Carroll, CEO of the Korea Risk Group, which monitors North Korea.
 "A health issue seems to be the most logical explanation for all this, but whether or not it's cardiac-related seems to be too early to tell."